Home

 Our Services

-Our telehealth services provide appointments with licensed clinicians- psychologist, psychiatrist, family medicine specialist, mental health counselor, or substance use counselor.
+Our telehealth services provide appointments with licensed clinicians- psychologist, psychiatrist, mental health counselor, or substance use counselor.

-We very rarely prescribe benzodiazepines (such as Xanax) or stimulants (such as Adderall) unless medically necessary, supported by documentation and agreed upon by the provider.
+We do not prescribe benzodiazepines (such as Xanax) or stimulants (such as Adderall).

 Have questions?
 Ready to start?

-Please call us, email us, or fill out the form in Contact Us in the top bar (please do not include clinical info in the Contact Us form).
+Please email us, or fill out the form in Contact Us in the top bar (please do not include clinical info in the Contact Us form).

 All you need is a valid email address and access to the internet and a webcam; most mobile devices, including laptops, smart phones, and tablets, have these built-in.
 If you need help with this, our Community Health Workers can meet with you to provide technical support.